 - Introduction/Background information.

 - Executive summary.

-- Assessment scope, objectives, methodology, time frame and assumptions, for what are and are not covered.
+- Assessment scope, objectives, methodology, time frame and assumptions for what are and are not covered.

 - Current environment or system description with network diagrams, if any.

 - Security requirements.

 - Risk assessment team.

 - Summary of findings and recommendations.

-- Risk analysis results including identified assets, threats, vulnerabilities and their impact, likelihood and their risk levels with appropriate reasons.
+- Risk analysis results (recorded in the risk assessment form), including identified assets, threats, vulnerabilities and their impact, likelihood and risk levels with appropriate reasons.

 - Recommended safeguards with cost/benefit analysis if more than one alternative, e.g. install defensive mechanisms or enhance existing security policy and procedures, etc.

 - Conclusions

 - Annexes to include completed general control checklist, vulnerability scanning report, penetration testing report, asset identification and valuation results, etc.